GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/example.md

 This an example of running Gluu Server Docker edition on a single VM.

-(Here)[https://github.com/GluuFederation/gluu-docker/tree/master/examples/single-host] are the instructions to deploy a stand-alone instance with a bash script.
+[Here](https://github.com/GluuFederation/gluu-docker/tree/master/examples/single-host) are the instructions to deploy a stand-alone instance with a bash script.

 What follows is a thorough explanation of the process we used to make launching a stand-alone instance repeatable, modular and consistent.
-Adjustments can be made on your part.
+Adjust the process as needed.

 #### run_all.sh